andreamazza89/game_of_life/docs/domain_model.md

 followed by seeking feedback, then do some research on previous solutions and improve my own.

+### Terminology

+(Notice that the description of grid and cell below is based around a visual representation of the data involved)

+- Grid      | This is an infinite two-dimensional orthogonal grid of square cells.
+- Cell      | Each cell in the grid is square and can either be dead or alive.
+- Neighbour | A cell has eight neighbours, which are the surrounding cells.

 ### Public interface

 As an absolute first step I am going to consider the public interface of the